Moonshine and Blindness

 - 10 gallon batch - discard the first 3/4 of a pint jar

 Regardless of still temp, it's a good idea to always follow this rule of thumb.
 Methanol or not, the first stuff to come off the still tastes and smells like rubbing alcohol.
 It's by far the worst stuff in the entire run and it isn't going to impress anyone.
 If you drink it, it might not kill you or make you go blind, but it'll surely contribute a fair amount towards a nasty hangover.
+Checkout our article "Making Moonshine - The Dummies' Guide" for more information on foreshots and making proper cuts.

 Thanks for reading and happy distilling!
 For more safety tips, check out the 10 most important safety tips for moonshiners.